klasyk91/front-end-recruitment-test/README_SUBMODULE.md

 ---

 ## About validation
-`First name` & `Last Name` fields allows for using:
+`First name` & `Last Name` fields allow for using:
 * Polish letters
 * Only letters
-* First letter is sutmatically change into uppercase
+* First letter is automatically change into uppercase

 `Email` field allows for using:
 * Valid email address according regular expression